Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Introduction

-Motivation for our model comes from the fact that there are many systems in which an agent cannot influence another without being subjected to at least a fraction of the reverse influence.
-This is, for example, a common assumption in numerous models of social interactions and opinion dynamics \cite{Lorenz:2007,CastellanoFortunatoLoreto:2009} or physical systems.
-For a somewhat more concrete example, consider a network of capacitors with capacitances $C_i$.
-The $i$th and $j$th capacitor are connected by a resistor with time-varying resistance $R_{ij}(t) = R_{ji}(t)$, where the time dependence could represent nonlinearities of the resistors or the effect of external actions.
-The evolution of the potential $V_i$ satisfies $\dot V_i(t) = \sum_{j} \prt{V_j(t)-V_i(t)}/R_{ji}(t) C_i$, which can be rewritten in the form (\ref{eq:system_diff}) with $a_{ij}(t) = 1/C_i R_{ji}(t)$.
-Thus, $a_{ji}(t) \in [K^{-1} a_{ij}(t), Ka_{ij}(t)]$, for all $t$, with $K = \max_{i,j}C_i/C_j$.
-(We call systems with this property \emph{type-symmetric}.)
+Motivation for our model comes from the fact that there are many systems in which an agent cannot influence the others without being subjected to at least a fraction of the reverse influence.
+This is, for example, a common assumption in numerous models of social interactions and opinion dynamics \cite{Lorenz:2007, CastellanoFortunatoLoreto:2009}, or physical systems.